The Specials (album): Legacy

-In a retrospective review, AllMusic described the record as "a perfect moment in time captured on vinyl forever...
+In a retrospective review for AllMusic, Jo-Ann Greene described the record as "a perfect moment in time captured on vinyl forever ...
 It was an utter revelation—except for anyone who had seen the band on-stage, for the album was at its core a studio recording of their live set, and at times even masquerades as a gig".
-It felt the album captured the feeling of "Britain in late 1979, an unhappy island about to explode", and that "The Specials managed to distill all the anger, disenchantment, and bitterness of the day straight into their music".
-In 2008, BBC Music agreed that the economic and political conditions of the day had heightened the record's impact, saying, "To understand the impact of this spearhead of the ska revival on early Thatcherite Britain you have to imagine something so left field and yet so apt occurring today.
+She felt the album captured the feeling of "Britain in late 1979, an unhappy island about to explode", and that "The Specials managed to distill all the anger, disenchantment, and bitterness of the day straight into their music".
+In 2008, BBC Music writer Chris Jones agreed that the economic and political conditions of the day had heightened the record's impact, saying, "To understand the impact of this spearhead of the ska revival on early Thatcherite Britain you have to imagine something so left field and yet so apt occurring today.
 It was as if depression-era dustbowl ballads suddenly became hip again in this era of global economic meltdown.
 Hardly anyone would have predicted that a musical form so tied to its Afro-Caribbean heritage (as well as its less cool skinhead connections) could, almost overnight, become the trendiest thing across the nation".
-It concluded that The Specials "was a classic example of a band making an almost perfect first album, acting as both a mission statement (the rise of right wing groups opposed by the message of Two Tone equality) and as an alternative way to have fun without having to pogo or spit ...The Specials remains a snapshot of a bleaker time, and a wrily comical antidote to political and cultural indifference anywhere".
+He concluded that The Specials "was a classic example of a band making an almost perfect first album, acting as both a mission statement (the rise of right wing groups opposed by the message of Two Tone equality) and as an alternative way to have fun without having to pogo or spit ...The Specials remains a snapshot of a bleaker time, and a wrily comical antidote to political and cultural indifference anywhere".
 However, Mojo's David Hutcheon, reviewing the reissue, felt that "Specials doesn't feel quite as exciting as it did 23 years ago".

 In June 2000, Q placed The Specials at number 38 on its list of the 100 greatest British albums ever.
 Pitchfork featured The Specials at number 42 on its list of the 100 best albums of the 1970s.
-Rolling Stone listed the album at number 68 on its list of the 100 best albums of the 1980s, as the album was not released in the US until 1980.
+Rolling Stone included the album at number 68 on its list of the 100 best albums of the 1980s, as the album was not released in the US until 1980.
 In 2013, NME ranked The Specials at number 260 on its list of "The 500 Greatest Albums of All Time".
+The album was included in the book 1001 Albums You Must Hear Before You Die.